jpsca/properform/docs/docs/crash.md

 ## Key Concepts

-- `Form`s are the core container of Proper Form, they are classes that group fields and/or formsets and, sometimes, connect them to models.
+- `Form`s are the core container of HyperForm, they are classes that group fields and/or formsets and, sometimes, connect them to models.
 - Fields do most of the heavy lifting.
 Each field represents a data type and the field handles coercing form the input string to that datatype.
 They can also run validations on the values.
 - Every field can be rendered as any form widget (inputs, selects, checboxes), even if a particular widget don't make sense for the data type.
 - In order to specify validation rules, fields contain a list of validator functions.